What is an Ear Infection (acute otitis media)?

 Dos and Don’ts

 In children, ear infections are quite common.
-A chronic ear infection can last for 6 weeks or more, but most infections are viral and cure completely within 3 days without any medical treatment.
-When children are exposed to infections from other children, they are more likely to have an ear infection, especially during winter months.
+A chronic ear infection can last for 6 weeks or more, but most infections are viral and are cured completely within 3 days without any medical treatment.
+When children are exposed to infections from other children, they are more likely to have an ear infection, especially during the winter months.
 Babies who drink from a bottle while lying down are also at risk of infection.
-These below mentioned Do's and Don'ts can help you reduce the negative side effects of ear infections.
+These below-mentioned Do's and Don'ts can help you reduce the negative side effects of ear infections.

 Do’s Don’ts